The Decemberists: 2017–2018: Offa Rex

 A collaborative album titled The Queen of Hearts with UK folk artist Olivia Chaney was released under the name Offa Rex on Nonesuch Records on July 14, 2017.
 The album is composed mainly of versions of traditional and British folk revival songs from the 1970s.
 U.S. tour dates were announced for July and August 2017.
 In late 2017, the band contributed "Ben Franklin's Song", with lyrics by Hamilton creator Lin-Manuel Miranda, to Miranda's monthly "Hamildrops".

-2018–present: I'll Be Your Girl
+2018–present: I'll Be Your Girl and As It Ever Was, So It Will Be Again

 On January 17, 2018, the band announced the new album I'll Be Your Girl, released on March 16.
 The album is produced by John Congleton and was accompanied by a tour.
 On August 14, the band's concert at Prospect Park Bandshell (part of the BRIC Celebrate Brooklyn Festival) was broadcast live on WFUV.
 Along with newer material, the band performed The Crane Wife in its entirety.
 On December 14 of that year, they released an EP, Traveling On.

-Pitchfork highlighted that the band had planned a 2020 tour for their twentieth anniversary, however, it "was bumped to 2021 before being canceled outright".
+Pitchfork highlighted that the band had planned a 2020 tour for their twentieth anniversary; however, it "was bumped to 2021 before being canceled outright".
 The group celebrated their twentieth anniversary with a series of streamed concerts in April 2021.
 Their North American tour in August 2022 was titled Arise From The Bunkers.

+In September 2023, the band began work on their ninth studio album.
+On February 6, 2024, the band announced the release of new song "Burial Ground" and a forthcoming North American tour.
+On March 19, they released the song "Joan in the Garden" and announced their album would be called As It Ever Was, So It Will Be Again.
+The album was released on June 14, 2024, on YABB Records.